-Any student arriving late for class or leaving early before the scheduled ending time will be marked tardy.
-Three tardies are equivalent to one absence from class.
-NOTE: Special attendance policies may be required for some programs.
-Students anticipating an absence or tardiness should contact the instructor in advance.
-If a student misses class, they should (a) provide the instructor with appropriate documentation indicating the reason for absences; (b) request make-up assignments from instructor(s) upon returning to class (es); and (c) complete make-up work within a reasonable length of time.
+Any student arriving late for class, lab, clinical, or leaving early before the scheduled ending time will be marked tardy.
+Three instances of tardiness are equivalent to one absence from class.
+However, some programs may require special attendance policies due to program accrediting requirements and other factors.
+Students anticipating an absence or tardiness should contact the instructor at least 24 hours in advance of the absence.
+If the student misses class, lab, or clinical meeting, they should (a) provide the instructor with appropriate documentation indicating the reason for absences; (b) request make-up assignments from the instructor(s) upon returning to class, lab, or clinical; and (c) if the instructor grants the opportunity, the student should complete make-up work within the time frame allowed by the instructor.
+Note: It is the student's responsibility to request make-up work.
+Make-up work may be allowed at the discretion of the instructor.